 Oven to 400'

-1. In a small bowl, warm the butter, honey and cider vinegar together.
+In a small bowl, whisk the oil or warmed butter, honey and cider vinegar together.
+Add the salt and pepper.
 Break apart the rings of the spring onion.
-Add the slices and the chopped savory into the honey mixture and let it all marinate.
-Set aside.
+Add the slices and the chopped rosemary into the honey mixture.

-2. Cut off the green leafy parts and clean the carrots with a scrub brush.
-Leave them on a dish towel to dry completely.
+Cut off the green leafy parts and clean the carrots.
+Dry completely.

-3. Line a baking try with foil or parchment paper (I didn't do this, and I wish I did, much easier to clean).
+Line a baking try with foil or parchment paper (I didn't do this, and I wish I did, much easier to clean).
 Spread out the carrots in a single layer.
 Drizzle the honey mixture over and gently toss to coat.
-Generously sprinkle coarse salt and pepper.

-4. Roast on the upper rack for 20 minutes.
-Carrots should be tender but still have a good bit of resistance too them.
-Only babies like moosh carrots.
+Roast on the upper rack for 25-35 minutes, depending on the thickness of your carrots.
+They should be tender but still have a good bit of resistance too them.
 Garnish with fresh chives.